Tutorial: Sharing Azure Spatial Anchors across sessions and devices with an Azure Cosmos DB back end

-Select Azure Table because in this quickstart you're creating a table that works with the Table API.
+Select Azure Table, because in this quickstart you are creating a table that works with the Table API.

 Learn more about the Table API.

-Location Select the region closest to your users Select a geographic location to host your Azure Cosmos DB account.
-Use the location that's closest to your users to give them the fastest access to data.
+Location The region closest to your users Select a geographic location to host your Azure Cosmos DB account.
+Use the location that's closest to your users to give them the fastest access to the data.

-You can leave the Geo-Redundancy and Multi-region Writes options at their default values (Disable) to avoid additional RU charges.
-You can skip the Network and Tags sections.
+You can leave the Geo-Redundancy and Multi-region Writes options at Disable to avoid additional charges, and skip the Network and Tags sections.

 Select Review+Create.
 After the validation is complete, select Create to create the account.